SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-WPF-Chart/README.md

     }
 }
  ```
-**Step 5:** This code defines a [HorizontalLineAnnotation](https://help.syncfusion.com/wpf/charts/annotations#vertical-and-horizontal-line-annotation)for a [SfChart](https://help.syncfusion.com/wpf/charts/getting-started), representing a horizontal line at a specified Y-axis value.
+**Step 5:** This code defines a [HorizontalLineAnnotation](https://help.syncfusion.com/wpf/charts/annotations#vertical-and-horizontal-line-annotation) for a [SfChart](https://help.syncfusion.com/wpf/charts/getting-started), representing a horizontal line at a specified Y-axis value.
 It includes custom styling such as dashed stroke, text with font formatting, and text alignment settings.

 **XAML**